-During 2024, two complimentary training sessions were conducted for the Board of Directors on compliance matters.
-The first session covered the Economic Crimes Law, while the second focused on the new Workplace Harassment Law.
+During 2024 a complimentary training session were conducted for the Board of Directors on compliance matters.
+The first session covered the Economic Crimes Law and the new Workplace Harassment Law.

 7.4 Audit committee

 In April 2007, the Company approved creation of an Audit Committee, separate from that established in the Corporations Law.
 Its functions include, among others, reviewing the reports of the auditors as well as the Company's balance sheets, other Consolidated Financial Statements and internal systems.